Emerald Coast Health Alliance

 The Emerald Coast Health Alliance originated in September 1994, when William R. Marshall, M.D. brought the idea of creating a physician/surgery center IPA (Independent Practice Association) to meet the challenges of managed care in Northwest Florida.
 A pilot program funded by Surgical Care Affiliates/HealthSouth was developed with the help of a medical consultant and a healthcare attorney.

 The IPA quickly became a multi-specialty services IPA with equal representation of medical and surgical physicians as well as other ancillary services and providers.
+Robert Hruby, MD succeeded Dr. David Arrowsmith as chairman in April 2014.
 David Arrowsmith, MD succeeded Dr. Marshall as chairman in March 2000.

 To set the standard for the highest quality healthcare delivery in our community.